telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 ## Showing the Search Panel

 The `RadGridView` supports searching.
 Through the new boolean `ShowSearchPanel` property of the control, the user can show/hide the search panel.
-Its default value is __False__.
+Its default value is `false`.
 If hidden, the search panel can be shown with the __Ctrl+F__ shortcut.

 >important The default searching behavior has two ways of setting the operator of the filtering criteria, depending on the value type of the property over which the search is performed.
-For a __string__ and __Enum__ type the operator is set to __Contains__.
-For all other types the operator is set to __IsEqualTo__.
+For a `string` and `Enum` type the operator is set to `Contains`.
+For all other types the operator is set to `IsEqualTo`.

 #### __[XAML] Showing the Search Panel__
 {{region xaml-radgridview-search-as-you-type-0}}
 	<telerik:RadGridView ItemsSource="{Binding Orders}"
 			     ShowSearchPanel="True"
                              Name="orderItemsDataGrid" Margin="5"
 			     AutoGenerateColumns="False"
 			     ColumnWidth="*"/>
 {{endregion}}

 __Showing the Search Panel__